karisuchy/surfs_up/README.md

 ## Summary

-Levels of precipitation and temperatures on the Hawaiian island of XXX are ideal for a Surf n' Shake Shop.
+Levels of precipitation and temperatures on the Hawaiian island of O'ahu are ideal for a Surf n' Shake Shop.
 Once potential sites have been located for this shop, I suggest looking specifically at the weather station(s) closest to the potential sites.
-In addition, analyzing weather data by year, for the last few years would be beneficial to understand what impact, if any, climate change has had or may have on the island in the near future.
+In addition, analyzing weather data by year, for the last few years, would be beneficial to understand what impact, if any, climate change has had or may have on the island in the near future.

 All information is available for review on Git Hub.